 - 7 Blizzak WS80 vs Altimax Arctic Conclusions

-The Blizzak WS80 continues the line of its predecessor, the Ws70, and icreases stability and handling of the car on dry roads.
-Also, it increases the stabilty on wet surfaces as well but braking on wet surfaces seems to take a bit longer than usual.
+The Blizzak WS80 continues the line of its predecessor, the Ws70, and increased stability and handling of the car on dry roads.
+Also, it increases the stability on wet surfaces as well but braking on wet surfaces seems to take a bit longer than usual.

-The tire uses a strange zigzag pattern that improve traction in snowy and icy conditions by adding more biting edges.
-This, combined with the Bridgestone brand concludes for a great winter tire for every type of car: sedan, coupe, SUVs, light-trucks, etc.
+The tire uses a strange zigzag pattern that improves traction in snowy and icy conditions by adding more biting edges.
+This, combined with the Bridgestone brand concludes for a great winter tire for every type of car: sedan, coupe, SUVs, light trucks, etc.

 General AltiMAX Arctic Winter Tire

-More importantly, even if this is a studless tire it can became studded if you purchase the additional studs.
+More importantly, even if this is a studless tire it can become studded if you purchase the additional studs.

 These tires are quite cheap, compared with the Bridgestone Blizzak WS80 but offer similar traction and grip in winter conditions.